-Heightened consumer expectations and regulatory trends competitive advantage.
+Heightened consumer expectations and regulatory trends further motivate us to innovate in ways that can drive competitive advantage.
 Devising more circular value chains not only reduces waste and litter but also promotes better use of materials and higher operational efficiency-all of which are good for our bottom line.

-Reducing and appropriately managing post-consumer waste means we extract, convert, and use fewer raw materials from used in our packaging, combustible products, smoke-free environmental footprint and decrease our negative impact on to wildlife and humans alike.
+Reducing and appropriately managing post-consumer waste means we extract, convert, and use fewer raw materials from used in our packaging, combustible products, smoke-free environmental footprint and decrease our negative impact on pollution resulting from improper disposal of plastic, tobacco, to wildlife and humans alike.
 We recognize the imperative of